Jan Claudius de Cock

-Jan Claudius de Cock (Brussels, baptized on 2 June 1667 – Antwerp, 1735) was a Flemish painter, sculptor, print artist and writer.
+Jan Claudius de Cock (baptized 2 June 1667 in Brussels – 1735 in Antwerp) was a Flemish painter, sculptor, print artist and writer.
 De Cock produced both religious and secular sculpture on a small as well as monumental scale.
 De Cock completed many commissions in the Dutch Republic.
 He worked on decorations for the courtyard of the Breda Palace for William III, King of England, Ireland, and Scotland and stadtholder.
 He is credited with introducing neoclassicism in Flemish sculpture.
 He was a prolific draughtsman and designed prints for the Antwerp publishers.
 As a writer, he wrote a poem about the 1718 fire in the Jesuit Church in Antwerp and a book of instructions on the art of sculpture.

 Life

 De Cock was the son of Claudius de Cock and Magdalena van Havré.
 His father was an Antwerp sculptor who had been registered at the Antwerp Guild of Saint Luke as a pupil of Pieter Verbrugghen the Elder in the guild year 1660–1661.
 No known sculptures by him are known.
 Jan Claudius followed in his father's footsteps and was registered in the guild year 1682–1683 at the Antwerp Guild of Saint Luke as a pupil of his father's master, Pieter Verbrugghen the Elder.
 Verbrugghen operated one of the foremost sculpture workshops of Antwerp, which supplied local churches and international clients with a variety of statuary, church furniture and architectural decorations.